kartik-venugopal/aural-player/README.md

 [Demo videos](/Documentation/Demos)

+## Planned updates / Work in progress

+**Faster track loading** - Improved lazy loading of track information for faster track loading.

+**Improved ID3 tag reading** - Currently, only "common" metadata format information is read and displayed by the app.
+I'm working on a more thorough ID3 tag reader which will display all available ID3 information - e.g. track number within album, recording year, comments, etc.

 ## Recent updates

 9/11/2017: **Added dock menu** - Added a new dock menu that provides a limited set of essential player controls that can be accessed while the player window is in the background.